Initial consultation and assessment

 How long does the initial consultation take?

-Approximately thirty minutes.
-If you do decide you would like to see and chat to a patient who has recently undergone an Advanced Mini Facelift things will obviously take longer.
+Approximately 45 minutes.
+A second follow-up consultation is usually scheduled for 15 minutes.
+If you do decide you would like to see and chat to a patient who has recently undergone an Advanced Mini Facelift, things will obviously take longer.

 Can I have a consultation and treatment on the same day as this would be more convenient for me?

 No. You need adequate time to think things through, to weigh up the pros and cons and come to a proper decision.
 There is also clear advice from the General Medical Council that there should always be a minimum six week 'cooling-off' period between consultation and cosmetic surgery.
-In addition we always have a significant waiting list for surgery.
+Nowadays a minimum of two consultations prior to any form of cosmetic surgery is considered best practice.
+In addition, we always have a significant waiting list for surgery.

 Can I bring someone with me for moral support?

 Of course, but please bear in mind that the surgeon will be asking you for confidential personal and medical information and you need to be comfortable discussing this in front of another person.

 We cannot carry out a consultation and assessment for your escort during the same appointment - this will need to be arranged separately.
 There is no reason, however, that these cannot be arranged for the same afternoon.